Types of scooters

 - Fold or dismantle for storage and/or transportation

 - Generally have a lower maximum weight capacity, usually up to 135kg or 21 stone

-- Have a smaller average range that can be travelled without requiring the battery to be recharged, usually up to a maximum of around 10 miles
+- Have a smaller average range that can be travelled without requiring the battery to be recharged, usually up to a maximum of around 10 miles.

 Generally sturdier and able to transport more weight than small scooters, medium scooters can travel at speeds of up to 6mph.
 They are not as easy to fold or dismantle so may be more difficult to transport in a car.
 Speak to your dealer to find out which models you can dismantle.
-A Class 3 medium scooter can be used on the road if they are taxed.
+A Class 3 medium scooter can be used on the road if they are registered.